• Skip to primary navigation

 Preparation

-• Make the wet masala: put the second onion (chopped roughly), and ginger and garlic (peeled and chopped) in a blender along with half a cup water and whiz to get a smooth puree.
+• Put the remaining onions and the garlic in a blender with a little water and blend to get a smooth puree.

 • Once the timer beeps, wait for 10 minutes, then release steam by turning the steam release handle to venting.

-• When the timer beeps, open the cooker and add green chillies and cilantro.
-Serve aloo gosht with warm naan.
+• When the timer beeps again, open the cooker and add the chopped coriander.
+Serve aloo gosht with roti or warm naan.

 Notes

-1. You can substitute lamb with mutton or goat meat.
+1. You can substitute goat meat with lamb.

 2. Use bone-in meat as the bones add a lot of depth and flavour.
-Lamb shoulder has the best and most succulent meat.
+Goat shoulder or leg has the best and most succulent meat.

 Nutrition